What Are Blisters?

-Foot blisters are a common health problem that affect most people at some point during their lives.
-This problem is usually caused by friction from shoes or clothing rubbing repeatedly against the skin, causing friction burns.
+Foot blisters are a problem that most people experience at some point during their lives.
+Blisters are usually caused by friction from shoes or socks rubbing repeatedly against the skin, causing friction burns.
 Friction blisters occur when the outer layer of skin separates from the inner layer of skin and the space between these layers fills with lymph fluid.
 Friction blisters can cause significant pain or discomfort and may impair a person’s ability to walk.
-Many types of footwear may cause friction blisters on the feet or ankles, especially if the shoes are not fitted properly.
+Many types of footwear may cause friction blisters on the feet or ankles, especially if the shoes are inappropriately shaped or ill-fitting.

 Factors that may contribute to skin blisters include:

 Burns: Prolonged sun exposure along with exposure to radiation, flames, steam, or hot surfaces may cause skin blisters.

 Irritants: Certain chemicals, cosmetics, and other toxins may cause the skin to blister.
 Irritant-related skin blistering usually requires direct skin contact with the offending agent or substance.

 Drugs: Reactions to certain prescription medications are a common cause of skin blisters.

 Health Conditions: Some autoimmune conditions—conditions in which the immune system attacks normal, healthy tissue within the body—may cause skin blisters.

 Infection: Skin blisters are among the most easily observable signs of several infectious conditions, including shingles, chickenpox, cold sores, impetigo, and various fungal infections.